Connector API

 Optional override.

 The Edge SDK uses this callback to determine if a robot should be considered online.
+It is invoked when InOrbit sends a get_state request, which happens automatically when the robot is marked as offline but system stats are still being received.
 Default implementation returns True.

 Callable.